-Talked with Linday Thompson from Baltimore CityLab about a redevelopment zone along Central Avenue.
+Talked with Lindsay Thompson from Baltimore CityLab about a redevelopment zone along Central Avenue/East Baltimore.
 She would like to have my school in the charter school in that area, which is a K-12 charter school.

 Interesting talks with Neekta Khorsand from Thread and Neil Klienberg from Hopkins Carey School of Business.